Strange Loop Canon

 You won't be able to fill everything in, and that's okay.
 Indeed that’s expected!
 At least if you don’t want your extrapolations to get too tenuous.
 Figuring out where a particular simile finds its natural boundary can itself be enchanting.
 There's a peculiar organic beauty to this superstructure of how domains intersect.
 The bad side will be similar to the usage of quantum to suggest woo regarding your fate.
 But it needn't be thus.

 You might also not quite reach the running-naked-in-the-streets Eureka moment (though if you do, y'know, share!) but you will understand better what you thought you already understood.
 Here is another template to spur those theories!
-Feel free to treat both X and Y axes as suggestions
+Feel free to treat both X and Y axes as suggestions2.

 Even with the most prosaic of problems, this is a fantastic tool for thinking and hypothesis generation.
 Like, say, you are trying to figure out the future of some bits of technology to see where you might look re investments.
 Which I did.
 And here the idea of niche separation and the unfortunate fate of most hybrid species helped me understand the API economy a bit better.
 The hyper-specialisation of software startups and resultant explosion in their individual APIs helped me understand the need for a better monitoring and orchestration layer, since coordination problems scale much faster than the addition of a new species, if the landscape isn’t highly mutable.